-- (5) Unless specifically provided for in this clause, conversion degrees and non-tertiary postgraduate qualifications do not attract the allowance. - (6) Where an employee would be entitled to more than one of the allowances set out above, only the highest allowance will be payable. - (7) The allowance will continue to be paid during all periods of paid leave. - (8) Disputes about whether a qualification attracts the qualification allowance set out in this clause will be dealt with by an Independent Review Panel as follows. - (9) Independent Review Panel - (a) Where an employee has applied unsuccessfully for a qualification allowance in respect of a particular qualification, they may submit an application for review of the decision to an independent review panel. - (b) The independent review panel will consist of the following members: - (i) Chief Nursing and Midwifery Officer of Western Australia or nominee (Chairperson); - (ii) A nominee of the Director General of Health; and - (iii) Secretary of the Federation or nominee. - (c) The independent review panel will meet biannually to review unsuccessful applications.
-Where the decision of the independent review panel results in a qualification allowance becoming payable, payment for the qualification allowance will be backdated to the date from when the qualification became relevant to the employee's practice, position or role. - (10) Subject to subclause (11) of this clause the provisions of this clause do not apply to casual employees. - (11) Notwithstanding subclause (10) of this clause, an employee who undertakes a period of special casual employment during a period of parental leave pursuant to subclause 37(31)(d) will be entitled to receive the allowance prescribed by this clause, provided there is an existing entitlement and the qualification is relevant to the employee's practice, position or role during such special casual employment.
+- (5) Unless specifically provided for in this clause, conversion degrees and non-tertiary postgraduate qualifications do not attract the allowance. - (6) Where an employee would be entitled to more than one of the allowances set out above, only the highest allowance will be payable. - (7) The allowance will continue to be paid during all periods of paid leave. - (8) Disputes about whether a qualification attracts the qualification allowance set out in this clause will be dealt with by an Independent Review Panel as follows. - (9) Independent Review Panel - (a) Where an employee has applied unsuccessfully for a qualification allowance in respect of a particular qualification, they may submit an application for review of the decision to the Independent Review Panel. - (b) The Independent Review aPnel will consist of the following members: - (i) Chief Nursing and Midwifery Officer of Western Australia or nominee (Chairperson); - (ii) A nominee of the Director General of Health; and - (iii) Secretary of the Federation or nominee. - (c) The Independent Review Panel will meet biannually to review unsuccessful applications.
+Where the decision of the Independent Review Panel results in a qualification allowance becoming payable, payment for the qualification allowance will be backdated to the date from when the qualification became relevant to the employee's practice, position or role. - (d) If the Secretary of the Federation's nominee is employed by the Employer, the Employer will grant paid leave of absence to the employee who is nominated to attend the Independent Review Panel meeting.

+- (10) The Chief Nursing and Midwifery Officer will publish a list of qualifications which attract the allowance, as determined by the Independent Review Panel.
+The list of qualifications as at the date of registration of this Agreement is reproduced at Appendix A Approved List of Qualifications. - (11) Following each Independent Review Panel meeting, the Chief Nursing and Midwifery Officer will update the published list of qualifications. - (12) A qualification included on the published list will not be removed unless agreed with the Federation. - (13) Subject to subclause (14) of this clause, the provisions of this clause do not apply to casual employees. - (14) Notwithstanding subclause (13) of this clause, an employee who undertakes a period of special casual employment during a period of parental leave pursuant to subclause 40(40)(d) will be entitled to receive the allowance prescribed by this clause, provided there is an existing entitlement and the qualification is relevant to the employee's practice, position or role during such special casual employment.

-20. HIGHER DUTIES ALLOWANCE
+22. HIGHER DUTIES ALLOWANCE